Egypt

 Ali orients us to the museum and its 50,000 artefacts on display.
 11:32

-Facing the main entrance and facing the statue of Ramses II.11:34
+Faceing the main entrance and facing the statue of Ramses II.
+The colored wall is made from Alabaster.
+11:34

 Ramses II.
 The 3200 year-old statue weighs 83 tons and is 36 feet tall.
 It was found in 1820 broken into 6 pieces.
 11:37